 Train to Busan is directed and written by Yeon Sang-ho, whose name became known in international film festivals for his animations films The King of Pigs (Dwae-ji-ui wang; 돼지의 왕; 2011) that screened at the 2012 Directors’ Fortnight section at the Cannes Film Festival, and The Fake (Saibi; 사이비; 2013), which won Best Animation Awards at the Sitges Film Festival and Gijón International Film Festival.

-While Seok-woo is asleep, Su-an decides to walk around in the train and use the toilet.
-The toilet is a place that re-appears in the story as a shelter.
+While Seok-woo is asleep, Su-an decides to walk around on the train and use the toilet.
+A toilet is a place that re-appears in the story as a shelter.
 Meanwhile, the camera presents the other small but powerful (male) characters that will give the story this hilarious touch and K-drama sadness.
 Together they will fight for their survival, but not everyone will collaborate.

 The zombie outbreak seems to increase, as their only hope is to arrive in Busan, a quarantine zone.
 The main heroes have to go a la Snowpiercer and move from the back to the front of the train in order to save their beloved ones and get in a safe train car.